 When discussing grilling times, we are talking about the time it takes for the internal temperature to reach 165 °F (75 °C).

 When a recipe says grill over “medium heat,” what do they mean?

-If you aren’t familiar with the various temperature levels used in grilling, here’s a handy guideline, compiled by On Your Grill, showing the average temperatures.
-Make sure you have a good thermometer to check the temperature of the grill grates.
+If you aren’t familiar with the various temperature levels used in grilling, here’s a handy guideline showing the average temperatures.
+Make sure you have a good wireless digital thermometer to check and monitor the temperature at the grill grates.

 Cooking chicken too fast or too hot will end up burning the skin but leaving the meat undercooked, ugh!

-So, use temperatures in the medium range to cook chicken long enough without burning.
+So, the correct chicken cooking temperature will be in medium range, to cook it long enough without burning.